Making San Francisco Sourdough Bread

 in the Bread Machine Research Project.
 It’s a fun read, but more

 important, it’s a fabulous ‘how-to’ for machines.
 There’s

 also a recipe page for the basic recipe for San Francisco Sourdough Bread

 If you have a problem with your free-form loaves spreading out more than

 rising up, add more flour to the dough.
 If you have used A/P flour, substituting

 all or part with higher protein bread flour will help too.
 Also, you

-find all three on the website.
+Stoneware Loaf Pan—you’ll find all of them on the website.

 To convert the US-centric measurements in this booklet to metric, go